PEZ/joyride-aoc-2022/README.md

 5. Look for the cookies in the request headers.
 6. Copy the content (right click -> copy)
 7. Paste the contents into the file `.aoc-session`
-8. Clean away everything except the content of the cookie named `session`.
-Everything.
-So `session=` and any `;` and newlines should be removed.
-(It is pretty easy to update the utility functions to do this cleaning for you, but it is not done yet.)
-You should have one line with only hex didgits in this file when you are done.)

 ### Open the Day one problem script